On this page:

 The New Zealand electronic Prescription Service 'Getting Started' guide is written for general practices and pharmacies to enable a smooth transition to NZePS:

-- A message saying the pharmacy system cannot ‘fetch’ the prescription, and quoting the code ‘BUS002’, means the system has successfully connected to NZePS but cannot find the electronic record matching the scanned or manually entered barcode.
-The pharmacist will need to dispense using the current method.
+If the pharmacy receives a message saying the pharmacy system cannot ‘fetch’ the ePrescription, and/or quoting the code ‘BUS002’, it means the system has successfully connected to NZePS but cannot find the electronic ePrescription SCID in the NZePS broker.
+The pharmacist will need to continue to dispense manually.

 Once the manual dispensing process is completed the pharmacy generated ePrescription will automatically match up with the prescriber ePrescription when it arrives at the NZePS broker.

 The electronic version of this eprescription has not been uploaded from the prescribing system to the ePrescription Service at this time.